-It is advisable that the employer temperature tests their employees before they leave the employer's premises an employer may be vicariously liable should the employee become infected whilst on the employer's premises.
+It is advisable that the employer temperature tests their employees before they leave the employer's premises as it might result in the employer's vicarious liability should the employee become infected whilst on the employer's premises.
 If the employee contracts the disease during the course and scope of their employment, e.g.: doctors and nurses, the employee will have a claim under Compensation for Occupational Injuries and Disease Act 130 of 1993 (COIDA).